TDEP workflow using VASP

 which generates a supercell with 320 atoms.

-Starting molecular dynamics from ideal lattice positions usually require a long equilibration time that has to be discarded.
+Starting molecular dynamics from ideal lattice positions usually requires a long equilibration time that has to be discarded.
 This time can be minimized by using a better seed, which can be generated using the tool canonical_configuration

 .

-canonical_configuration: Use forceconstants or a Debye temperature to generate uncorrelated supercell configurations emulating a canonical ensemble.
+uses force constants or a Debye temperature to generate uncorrelated supercell configurations emulating a canonical ensemble.
 These configurations can be used to either start ensemble runs of molecular dynamics with negligible equilibration time, or be used to directly sample phase space.

 > canonical_configuration -n 1 -t 300 --debye_temperature 400